philcallister/fp_ruby_motion/README.md

 Run It...
 --------------
 The app can be run with the iOS 7 simulator or on an iOS 7.0 device.
+To run on a device, your personal provisioning profiles would need to be added to the __Rakefile__.

 ```sh
 rake